Testing and contact tracing are key tools in the effort to protect the health of the Colgate community.

 Conditions for Returning to Work:

-- At least three days have passed since resolution of fever without fever-reducing medication.
+- At least 24 hours have passed since resolution of fever without fever-reducing medication.

 - Respiratory or other symptoms have improved.